I Did That!

-I Did That! is a phrase found on stickers typically picturing U.S. president Joe Biden pointing at the price of gasoline on fuel pumps in gas stations around the United States.
-The stickers are a form of political activism, asserting that his policies have led to a rise in fuel prices.
+"I Did That!" is a phrase found on stickers picturing the U.S. president pointing at the price of gasoline on fuel pumps in gas stations around the United States.
+During the Biden administration, the stickers were a form of political activism, asserting that his policies led to a rise in fuel prices.
 The stickers have also been placed on empty store shelves.
+After price increases near the beginning of the second Trump administration, similar parody stickers have been placed in grocery stores with a photo of Trump pointing and the caption.

 History

-The stickers began appearing in 2021 and have increased in popularity as the price of gasoline and other goods contributed to the 2021–2023 inflation surge.
+The stickers began appearing in 2021 and increased in popularity as the price of gasoline and other goods contributed to the 2021–2023 inflation surge.

 In December 2021, Minnesota representative Pete Stauber, the ranking member of the United States House Natural Resources Subcommittee on Energy and Mineral Resources, appeared before a virtual committee hearing with an "I Did That!" poster in the background.

 In May 2022, oil multinational BP withheld a quarterly bonus from a gas station owner in the state of Wisconsin because she told employees not to remove the "I Did That!" stickers from fuel pumps.
 The station owner told Fox News host Jesse Watters, "They go back up as fast as you knock them down.
 So why keep fighting the battle?"

 On May 18, 2022, Ted Cruz suggested that Biden was to blame for higher gasoline prices, saying, "I'll tell you what, the little stickers on gas pumps all across the country illustrate the American people know exactly whose fault this is."

 In June 2022, Business Insider said the stickers were "perhaps the most ubiquitous and successful piece of political propaganda that the counterculture right has produced", and they are infused with "a kind of joyful, Yippiesque delight in causing public mischief on behalf of a greater cause".